B

 They make fantastic family petsRequires a lot of grooming

-These hybrids are hypoallergenicCan be stubborn
+These hybrids do not shed muchCan be stubborn

 Their intelligence makes them great assistant dogsThese designer dogs are expensive

-The Best Dog Food for a Bernese Mountain Dog Mix
+The Best Dog Food

 Providing your Bernedoodle with the best dog food is vital to their well-being.
-The more owners focus their attention on their dog’s individual nutritional requirements, the less they’ll spend on vet bills and the longer their hybrid will live.
+The more owners focus their attention on their dog’s individual nutritional requirements, the less they’ll spend on vet bills, and the longer their hybrid will live.
 While it might be hard to ignore your dog’s pleading eyes when eating, you must not give in.
 Overfeeding this Bernese mountain dog mix is a surefire way to cause health issues as they get older.
-So, only feed your hybrid the best-quality food you can afford, and be pedantic about adhering to a regular routine.
+So, only feed your hybrid the best-quality food you can afford, and be strict about adhering to a routine.

 There are four types of dog food you can choose from: